Tool

 How to Hold a Speedfaithing Event

-Learn how to organize speedfaithing sessions, a short and sweet way to present religious or philosophical values.
+Learn how to organize speedfaithing sessions, a short and sweet way for individuals to share their values and connection to religious traditions with others.

 What is speedfaithing, you ask?

-Speedfaithing is a short and sweet way to present your religious or philosophical values in a safe space.
-Folks will be able to learn positive aspects of your worldview and ask questions about it to a real live person—you!
+Speedfaithing is a short and sweet way to learn about each other’s religious and philosophical values in a supported space.
+Folks will be able to learn positive aspects of each other’s worldview and ask questions about it.
+To organize a speedfaithing event, invite people with different religious, spiritual, and secular perspectives to spend some time talking about their faith.

 How does it work?

-The first ingredient to a successful speedfaithing is a person who is open to sharing about their religious or philosophical tradition.
+The first ingredient to a successful speedfaithing event is one or more people who are open to sharing about their religious or philosophical tradition.
 While we can always read books and articles about different religious or ethical perspectives, speedfaithing takes it a step further.
-If we learn from someone sharing the personal experiences about their religion or philosophy, we are able to build positive relationships with diverse groups of people while learning.
-I smell a win-win.
+If we learn from someone as they share their personal religious, spiritual, or secular perspectives, we are able to build positive relationships with diverse groups of people while learning.

-These times can vary per your needs, but a speedfaithing session typically lasts 20 minutes.
-The presenter will share about their values—sacred or secular—for about 10 minutes and then take questions from the audience for another 10 minutes.
+These times can vary per your needs, but a speedfaithing session typically lasts 10 to 30 minutes per speaker, depending on the number of people invited.
+The presenter will share about their values—sacred or secular—for about 5-15 minutes and then take questions from the audience for another 5-15 minutes.

 - The presentation should begin with basic information.
 Think “first paragraph of a Wikipedia page” kind of information.